trek-view/basecamp/_posts/2020-02-07-pano-party-new-forest-uk-may-23-2020.md

 **2020-08-19 Update**

 This event has been rescheduled for Sunday 13th September 2020.
 I hope to see you there.
-[Full details and RSVP can be found here](https://campfire.trekview.org/t/new-forest-pano-party-rescheduled-sunday-13th-september/325).

 **2020-03-13 Update**